The Basics

 The commission structure is already built into the home's price.
 The seller pays a total commission that includes the buyer's agent side.
 Our rebate simply redirects a portion of what would have stayed with the agent back to you.
 The seller's proceeds are not affected, and you're not paying an additional fee.

 Commission Cash Back is a TREC-licensed Texas real estate brokerage built specifically around buyer commission rebates.
-Where a traditional agent provides the same services and keeps 100% of the commission, we provide full buyer representation and return up to 70% of our commission to you at closing.
+Where a traditional agent provides the same services and keeps 100% of the commission, we provide full buyer representation and rebate 2.5% of the purchase price on new construction and 2% on resale homes directly to you at closing.

 The service is the same: we handle showings, offer negotiations, contract management, builder registration, and closing coordination.
 The difference is what happens to the commission.